-4.23 In conclusion, there is an under supply of housing, generally, but the shortfall of affordable housing is not being fully addressed either.
+4.30 In conclusion, there is an under supply of housing, generally, and the shortfall of affordable housing is not being fully addressed.
 The demand for affordable housing has increased threefold when compared with the previous SHMA.

-4.24 Several trends align to give an increase in this shortfall.
+4.31 Several trends align to give an increase in this shortfall.
 These include: